divya-akula/divyaakula/_posts/2025/2025-02-05-decoding-azure-ai-foundry-naming-structure.md

 # Introduction

-As artificial intelligence (AI) becomes a core part of modern businesses, Azure AI Foundry emerges as a powerful platform to simplify AI model development, deployment, and management.
-However,with the transiiton of Azure OpenAI services to foundry the nomenclature was bit  overwhelming for me.
-This blog is basically for anyone who are in my zone and this single blog may not cover all and as and when I start exploring new concepts I will ensure the blog is updated.
+AI (Artificial Intelligence) has indeed evolved to be one of the critical components of business today, and Azure AI Foundry is one of those powerful platforms which helps ease the complexity related to AI-powered model creation, orchestration as well as monitoring.
+However, I personally encountered porting issues with nomenclature found in Azure OpenAI services to the Foundry model.
+This blog is primarily aimed at people in my situation and while this post isn’t comprehensive, I look forward to expanding the scope of this post as I learn more.

 ## Comprehensive Nomenclature for Azure AI Foundry